“Students for Voting Justice is a good way to get involved in politics for people who don't know where to start.” - Rayven B., intern

 OUR WORK

-Because the internship is remote, we have been able to vary the geographic focus of our efforts to work on the most important elections.
-We have also been able to vary our internship recruitment strategy.
+Because the internship is remote, we are able to vary the geographic focus of our efforts to work on the most important elections.

 “Before this internship, I had a very pessimistic outlook on politics, but this internship showed me that a lot of good can come from political organizing.”—Robert N., intern